'All at stake' next election, Labour warned

 "For our opponents VIP treatment for the already-wealthy, the already-powerful, the already-well connected isn't just a case of airline hospitality - it's an entire political ideology."

-Finance spokesperson Grant Robertson also used his speech to attack the opposition, telling delegates they could be proud Labour had worked to pass legislation such as fair pay agreements.
+Finance spokesperson Grant Robertson also used his speech to attack the opposition, telling delegates they could be proud Labour had worked to pass legislation like fair pay agreements.

 He criticised National for not supporting this specific policy, saying the opposition was "out of touch and out of ideas".